GA-SF-ADI/adi-2-resources/projects/project-01/rubric.md

 | **Bonus**: Add an item detail screen that allows the user to give an optional description for each item | n/a | n/a | n/a |   |

-Notes:

-> Example: Your getting the hang of this!
-Be sure to practice proper indentation and spacing.
-Nice work!
-On line (INSERT SPECIFIC LINE NUMBER) in the (INSERT SPECIFIC FILE NAME) you (INSERT SPECIFIC CRITIQUE).
-Also, on line (INSERT SPECIFIC LINE NUMBER) in the (INSERT SPECIFIC FILE NAME) you (INSERT SPECIFIC CRITIQUE

 ---

 ## Score: